 Under routing, you may select the skill that your engagement should be assigned to.
 To route to all skills, select ‘All skills’ (default), to select a specific skill, select the ‘Specific skill’ option and choose from the dropdown menu.

-Select the mode in which the messaging window will be presented to the consumer, either embedded in the page or as a separate browser window.
+Select how the messaging window will be presented to the consumer, either embedded in the page or in a separate browser window.

-The engagement studio page is where you design your button or banner to suit the look and feel of your website.
-By clicking on your engagement you can adjust the text, style and design of the engagement, and add additional buttons, images and text.
+The engagement studio page is where you can modify your button or banner to suit the look and feel of your website.
+By clicking on your button or banner you can adjust the text, style and design.
+You can modify the size and placement, the background, and add elements.
+You can also preview your elements before publishing your camapign.
 To learn more about designing engagements, click here.

 Decide when to display engagements according to your consumers’ behavior by selecting the behavior conditions you wish to impose on the target audience.
 For further information on creating a new behavior, please refer to the visitor behavior documentation.